 This is a guest post from Patrick McKenzie.
 Patrick is the founder of Kalzumeus software.
 Patrick has several successful SaaS businesses and has recently been making fistfulls of money for his consulting clients by helping them implement lifecycle emails.
 Take it away Patrick.
-P.S.
-The last link in his article will save you $250 on his course.

 No startup has ever died because they spent too much time talking to customers.